Rank and Independence of Imaginaries in Proper Pairs of ACF: Algebraicity between Imaginaries of Pillay Form

 We define a binary relation $\sim$ on $W$ by setting $w_1 \sim w_2$ if $\pi(w_1)=\pi(w_2)$ and there exists $g\in G_{\pi(w_1)}(P)$ such that $\mu (g,w_1)=w_2$.
 One can check that $\sim$ defines an equivalence relation on $W$.
 We denote the quotient sort by

 An imaginary $e\in(M,P)\eq$ is said to be of \textbf{Pillay form} if it is a generic element in some Pillay sort $\mathcal{S}(B,V,G,\mu)$.
 That is, there exists a generic $b$ in $B(P)$ and $a\in V_b(M)$ a generic over $P$, such that $e=\lceil G_b(P)*a\rceil$\footnote{Let $X$ be a definable set.
-We denote by $\code{X}$ the canonical parameter of $X$.}. \end{defi} \begin{fact}[\cite{PILLAY200713}] Let $(M,P)\models T_P$.
-For any imaginary $e\in(M,P)\eq$, there exists an imaginary $e'$ of Pillay form such that $e$ and $e'$ are interalgebraic. \end{fact} \begin{nota} Given $e\in(M,P)\eq$, denote $\B e:=\aeq{e}\cap P(M)$. \end{nota} \begin{rmk} In the original statement of the theorem, it is not required that $b$ be the canonical parameter of $V_b$.
+We denote by $\code{X}$ the canonical parameter of $X$.}. \end{defi} \begin{rmk} In general, let $T$ be a stable theory with EI and nfcp.
+Let $T_P$ be the theory of beautiful pairs of models of $T$.
+Likewise, we can define Pillay sorts: Let $G$ be a definable group acting definably on some definable set $V$ in the sense of $L$.
+Assume that the induced group action of $G(P)$ on $V$ is generically free, and that all the elements in an $L_P$-generic orbit have the same $L_P$-type over $P$.
+Then the canonical parameter of such an orbit is said to be of Pillay form. \end{rmk} \begin{fact}[\cite{PILLAY200713}] Let $(M,P)\models T_P$.
+For any imaginary $e\in(M,P)\eq$, there exists an imaginary $e'$ of Pillay form such that $e$ and $e'$ are interalgebraic. \end{fact} \begin{nota} Given $e\in(M,P)\eq$, denote $\B e:=\aeq{e}\cap P(M)$. \end{nota} \begin{rmk} In the original statement of Fact~\ref{F:Pillay-gei}, it is not required that $b$ be the canonical parameter of $V_b$.
 However, it follows from the proof in \cite{PILLAY200713} that $b$ may in fact be chosen canonically.
 In this case, one obtains $\acl{b}=\B{e}$.

 Moreover, G.~J.~Boxall shows in his PhD thesis \cite{BoxallThesis} that $(M,P)$ admits weak elimination of imaginaries with imaginaries of Pillay form.
 More precisely, for every imaginary $e\in(M,P)\eq$, there exists an imaginary $e'$ of Pillay form such that $e\in\deq{e'}$ and $e'\in\aeq{e}$. \end{rmk} If two imaginaries of Pillay form are interalgebraic, then there are some connections between the groups associated to the imaginaries.
 In fact, we have the following result. \begin{thm}[Theorem~\ref{T:Pillay-alg}] Let $\alpha=\code{G_{\B{\alpha}}(P)*a}$, $\beta=\code{H_{\B\beta}(P)*b}$ be of Pillay form.
 If $\beta$ is algebraic over $\alpha$, then the stabilizer of $\tP{ab/(ab)^c}$ is a definable homogeny from $G:=G_{\B\alpha}(P)$ to $H:=H_{\B\beta}(P)$.
 Moreover, if $\alpha$ and $\beta$ are interalgebraic, then this stabilizer is an isogeny. \end{thm}